Project Participants

 paulaginesa.sanchez@upf.edu

-Paula G. Sánchez-Ramón is a first-year PhD student developing her research under an international joint cotutelle between Universitat Pompeu Fabra (Barcelona, Catalonia) and Goethe Universität (Frankfurt am Main, Germany).
+Paula G. Sánchez-Ramón is a PhD student developing her research under an international joint cotutelle between Universitat Pompeu Fabra (Barcelona, Catalonia) and Goethe Universität (Frankfurt am Main, Germany).
 She holds a B.A. in Primary Education and Teaching (Universitat Jaume I) with a specialization in Teaching English as a Foreign Language (Universidad Internacional de La Rioja), and an M.A. in Learning Difficulties and Language Disorders with a concentration in Speech and Language (Universitat Oberta de Catalunya).
 As a member of the project MultIS, her research focuses on the prosodic and gestural marking of information structure in Catalan-speaking adults.

 Project Description